PostgreSQL is a powerful, reliable, robust and open source object-relational database system.

 psqlpsql (13.2 (Ubuntu 13.2-1.pgdg20.04+1)) Type "help" for help. postgres=#

-Instead of switch user then connect to postgresql, You can also combine both of the above commands as single command.
+Instead of switch users to connect to PostgreSQL, You can also combine both of the above commands as a single command.

 sudo -u postgres psqlpsql (13.2 (Ubuntu 13.2-1.pgdg20.04+1)) Type "help" for help. postgres=#

 Once you are connected to PostgreSQL and you can see the connection information’s details, use the following command:

-The output displays information on the database name, the account you are logged in, the socket path, and port number.
+The output displays information on the database name, the account you are logged in to, the socket path, and the port number.

 Step 3 – Secure PostgreSQL

 PostgreSQL installer creates a user “postgres” on your system.
 Default this user is not protected.

 First, create a password for “postgres” user account by running the following command.

 sudo passwd postgres